realBritakee/Alien-Earth/README.md

 ---

 ## <p align="center">🌟 Become part of the development!
-**As the project is still at an early stage, I welcome feedback, ideas and support.
+**<p align="center">As the project is still at an early stage, I welcome feedback, ideas and support.
 If you are interested in contributing or have suggestions, join our [Discord](https://dsc.gg/britakeestudios)!**

 ---